Louis Martz Lecture

 The rates are as follows:

 These special conference rates will expire after February 23rd, 2016.
 To book your room, contact the hotel using the link given here:

 Please see the Parkway Hotel’s website for additional information: http://www.theparkwayhotel.com/

 St. Louis College of Pharmacy has a Metrolink station very nearly on our campus (Central West End Station).
 The Metro “Red” line runs from Lambert St. Louis Airport directly by the college, no transfers.
 The ride takes approximately twenty-five minutes.
 Single trip rides cost $4.00 if purchased at the airport; $2.50 at any other station.

-The Parkway Hotel shuttle does not offer service to or from the airport, but GoBest Express Airport Shuttle Service has a special conference rate for us, $34.00 round trip.
-To reserve a shuttle, use the following link and mention the SCRC.
+The Parkway Hotel shuttle does not offer service to or from the airport, but GoBest Express Airport Shuttle Service has a special conference rate for us, $18 each way per person.
+Reservations MUST be made online using the link below to receive the discounted rate.
+Standard rates ($22 one way) will apply for walk up reservations made on the spot.
 They have provisions for ADA with advance notice.
 Airport taxis are also available; rates on these vary.